cvdabbeele/smartCheckSecurityPosture/README.md

 # smartCheckSecurityPosture
-Creates a CSV file with Critical Scan Findings fonud by your SmartCheck's scans
+Creates a CSV file with Critical Scan Findings found by your SmartCheck's scans

 ## Clone this repo
 ```